abartrim/zammad_twilio_voice/README.md

 To add the Integration/Package to Zammad, ensure the version is 3.3.x and upload the 'twilio_voice.szpm' file.
 See Zammad docs (https://docs.zammad.org) for adding the 'twilio_voice.szpm' file through the Settings->Packages interface.

+Until I figure out how to handle the precompile for the static files and a puma hot restart from the migration, you have to do a hot reload on the instance.

+> bundle exec rake assets:precompile; bundle exec pumactl -p PID restart If you are running in a docker instance, the Package files will be lost and will need to be applied again.
+You can make your own instance of the Zammad docker container adding the szpm file to the auto-install directory.

+ADD twilio_voice.szpm /opt/zammad/

 ## Screenshots

 TODO